Data key caching

 Data key caching is an optional feature of the AWS Encryption SDK that you should use cautiously.
 By default, the AWS Encryption SDK generates a new data key for every encryption operation.
 This technique supports cryptographic best practices, which discourage excessive reuse of data keys.
 In general, use data key caching only when it is required to meet your performance goals.
 Then, use the data key caching security thresholds to ensure that you use the minimum amount of caching required to meet your cost and performance goals.

-Data key caching is not supported by the AWS Encryption SDK for .NET.
-Version 3.x of the AWS Encryption SDK for Java deprecates the caching CMM.
+The caching CMM is not supported by the AWS Encryption SDK for .NET.
+Version 3.x of the AWS Encryption SDK for Java only supports the caching CMM with the legacy master key providers interface, not the keyring interface.
 However, version 4.x of the AWS Encryption SDK for .NET and version 3.x of the AWS Encryption SDK for Java support the AWS KMS Hierarchical keyring, an alternative cryptographic materials caching solution.
+Content encrypted with the AWS KMS Hierarchical keyring can only be decrypted with the AWS KMS Hierarchical keyring.